 Seven-year-old me loved when adults would ask me what I wanted to be when I grew up.
 I knew exactly what I’d be: the sixth Spice Girl.
 Tragically, that didn’t happen.
 But I did become a lot of other things: a pizza girl, a mall employee, office assistant, resident assistant, tour guide leader, unpaid intern and, finally, professional writer and editor.
 By the time I graduated college, I had taken more odd jobs than I could count on my fingers.
 And I wasn’t alone — according to the Bureau of Labor Statistics, most young workers hold an average of 6.3 jobs between the ages of 18 and 25.
 Looking back, I can see how these early, less-than-glamorous part-time positions prepared me for life as a financially independent adult.

-1. Food Service
+1. Food service

 Despite the freebies, the job was by no means glamorous.
 I came home covered with cornmeal and pizza sauce.
 The pay wasn’t great (just above minimum wage), but the modest checks that I picked up every two weeks made me a more conscientious consumer.
 For the first time, I knew what it felt like to make and spend my own money.
-But the biggest change in my money habits came in the form of tipping anyone and everyone who had a hand in my food service—especially pizza delivery drivers.
+But the biggest change in my money habits came in the form of generously tipping everyone who had a hand in my food service—especially pizza delivery drivers.

-2. Public Service
+2. Public service